versionone/api-examples/rest/apis-walkthrough.md

 TODO

-## Exercise 2: Query a Scope (Project)
+## Exercise 2: Find a Scope (Project) OID Token in VersionOne LifeCycle's UI

+Now that you understand what an OID Token is and how to construct a Data API URL for an asset with it, you can start using the API!

+But, how do you _actually find_ an OID Token from within VersionOne LifeCycle's UI?

-The simplest thing you can do with VersionOne Lifecycle REST APIs is to query for information about the Scopes (known as **Projects** to the UI) and other Workitems in an instance.
+This exercise shows you how to do exactly that for a Scope asset (known as **Project** to the UI) and to query the REST Data API for it.

 While this exercise may seem basic, it provides a solid foundation for you to learn  more sophisticated and powerful query parameters and options.

 ### What you'll learn